 Platforms like FlowSigma solve this by designing workflows that route tasks to the right people at the right time.
 A quality control failure in radiology doesn't just generate an alert—it creates a task assigned to the QC team, complete with patient data, imaging metadata, and allergies pulled automatically from FHIR.

 The radiologist doesn't decide what to do with the AI output.
-The workflow decides.
+The hospital defines their workflow for handling priority cases.
 That's how you turn predictions into actions.

 Training Clinicians to Interpret, Not Obey